 SWCDs are the eligible grant applicants for this program.
 Other organizations may consider applying in partnership with SWCDs to help develop and run the Cooperative Weed Management Area.

-- The removal of invasive plant species and the restoration/reconstruction of native communities.
+- Facilitating the removal of invasive plant species through an integrated pest management approach, and the restoration/reconstruction of native plant communities through an ecosystem approach.

 Minnesota Cooperative Weed Management Areas